US Military Aid to Ukraine: Scholz and Biden’s Meeting and Urgent Call to Congress

 Biden and Scholz called on the US Congress, sometimes in drastic terms, to release billions of dollars in American military aid for Ukraine.
 It is outrageous that Congress is still refusing to do this, Biden said on Friday in Washington.
 “The failure of the United States Congress to support Ukraine amounts to criminal negligence,” criticized the President.

 “For the question of whether Ukraine will be able to defend its own country, support from the United States is essential,” warned Scholz, who had met with US senators the evening before and called for a quick decision.
 It is a “sign of confidence” that the US Senate has now cleared the way for another vote, he said.
 “I don’t want to speculate how long it will take and whether it will take a few more attempts,” added the SPD politician.
 “But it would be good if that happened very soon.”
-It’s about a joint transatlantic message to the Russian President.
+It’s regarding a joint transatlantic message to the Russian President.
 It must be made clear to him that he cannot expect support for Ukraine to decrease.
 “Germany and the United States must play an important role in maintaining peace in the world.”
 Biden thanked the Chancellor for Germany’s leadership on the issue.

 Looking at his conversation with the senators, Scholz said he had the impression that those who dealt with foreign and security policy in the US Congress knew the importance of the issue.
 The U.S. congressmen included Democrats Chris Coons, Chris Murphy, Jack Reed and Jeanne Shaheen and Republicans Jim Risch, Lindsay Graham, Dan Sullivan and Roger Wicker.
 The Chancellor wants to meet other US politicians at the Munich Security Conference next week.